Easy Oven Roasted Asparagus

-- Make sure to rinse and dry your spears before making your roasted asparagus.
-Pat the spears dry with a clean absorbent dish towel so your asparagus roasts instead of steams.
+Make sure to rinse and dry your spears before making your roasted asparagus.
+Pat the spears dry with a clean absorbent dish towel so your asparagus roasts instead of steam.

-- Look for bright green spears and check the to make sure the stems look firm, plump and hydrated.
+Look for bright green spears and check to make sure the stems look firm, plump, and hydrated.
 Any wrinkles mean they’re past their prime.

-- I focus on the tips.
-They should be vibrant green or even purple, closed and compact.
+Focus on the tips.
+They should be vibrant green or even purple, closed, and compact.
 As they age, they become soft and even mushy.
 Do not buy those spears with soft tips!